paweljarosz/defarc/README.md

 	defarc.select_condition("proper-name") -- will select and save inside DefArc module a condition data for given name
 ```

-## Condition Content
+## Condition Content:

-### .get_condition_output([condition])
+### get_condition_output([condition])
 Returns a condition output of selected condition data.
-This function returns a proper condition output if proper condition_id is provided, otherwise it returns a condition output of saved/selected condition_table.
+This function returns a proper condition output if proper condition_id is provided, otherwise it returns a condition output of selected condition_table.

 * **PARAMETER:** `condition` (string, optional) - an id of a condition from Arcweave JSON or Lua table with condition data (condition_table)
 * **RETURNS:** `output` (string) - a string with connection_id linking to another element, viable if condition is met